hhas/SwiftAutomation/doc-source/2 a-quick-tutorial.md

     doc.text.set(to: "Hello World")

-Appscript converts this second form to the first form internally, so the end result is exactly the same.
-Appscript supports several such special cases, and these are described in the chapter on Application Commands.
+SwiftAutomation converts this second form to the first form internally, so the end result is exactly the same.
+SwiftAutomation supports several such special cases, and these are described in the chapter on Application Commands.
 Using these special cases produces more elegant, readable source code, and is recommended.

-### Get the document's content

-Retrieving the document's text is done using the `get()` command:

-    doc.text.get()
-    // "Hello World"

-This may seem counter-intuitive if you're used to dealing with AppleScript or Swift, where evaluating a literal reference returns the _value_ identified by that reference.
-However, SwiftAutomation only uses object-oriented references to construct object specifiers, not to resolve them.
-Always remember that an object specifier is really a first-class query object, so while the syntax may look similar to that of an object-oriented reference, its behavior is very different.
-For example, when evaluating the literal reference:

-    textedit.documents[1].text

-the result is an object specifier, `TextEdit().documents[1].text`, not the value being specified (`"Hello World"`).
-To get the value being specified, you have to pass the object specifier as the direct argument to TextEdit's `get()` command:

-    textedit.get(doc.text)
-    // "Hello World!"

-As before, SwiftAutomation provides alternative convenience forms that allow the above command to be written more neatly as this:

-    doc.text.get()
+### More on using commands type-safely

 Depending on what sort of attribute(s) the object specifier identifies, `get()` may return a primitive value (number, string, list, dict, etc.), or it may return another object specifier, or list of object specifiers, e.g.: